CartoDB/cartodb/docs/guides/01-quickstart.md

 This guide describes how to create a Leaflet map and display data from CARTO over the map.
 This demonstrates how CARTO.js can be used to

-1. Overlay Data from your CARTO Builder account on any Map.
+1. Overlay Data from your CARTO account on any Map.
 2. Use Dataviews to Create Widgets.